jclough96/react-native-design-to-component/README.md

 ## Dependencies

 We use `react-native-hooks` to get the dimensions of the target device.

+> Note: When on web react-native-hooks isn't compiled or used.

 Make sure you check out the `package.json`.